epfl-ada/ada-2022-project-teambadass/README.md

 ## Methods

-We utilized various methods in analyzing five main attributes of a movie (Diversity, Cast, Release Date, Runtime, Plot Summary) and how they may affect the revenue.
-Here are the methods and steps during our analysis.

-### Data Preprocessing
+Spearman Correlation
+We used the Spearman correlation to test for a monotonic relation between various attributes and revenue.

+T-tests
+We use t-tests to determine if there is a significant difference between the means of the two groups and how they are related.
+We simulate the t-tests 10 000 times to calculate the statistical power, and we used bootstrap with 10 000 draws to compute the 95% CI.
+The groups we have used for the t-tests will be clarified in the steps we describe.

+Linear Regression
+We performed linear regression with ordinary least squares (OLS) to see the correlation between various attributes and revenue.
+In our initial analysis, we were particularly interested in R-squared to see how our models explain the revenue made.

+We describe our choice of methods using our research questions as a baseline.
+Further details on the steps we describe can be found in [**project_milestone_2.ipynb**](link) with the same structure as the following:

+### Step 1: General Pre-Processing
-- Movie Metadata
+Movie Metadata
-  - We are looking for a recipe to maximize the movie box office revenue.
+We are looking for a recipe to maximize the movie box office revenue.
 We have therefore removed all movies without movie_box_office_revenue.
-  - We normalize the revenue by taking account into inflation between 1960 to 2014 so that movies are more comparable.
+We adjust the budget and box_office_revenue for inflation as described in [**Additional datasets**](https://github.com/epfl-ada/ada-2022-project-teambadass/blob/main/README.md).
+For the current stage of the project, we decided to analyze movies going back to 1960, which is the first year we have data for inflation.
-- Character Metadata
+Character Metadata
-  - We removed characters without freebase_actor_ID to address for null id.
+We removed characters without freebase_actor_ID.
-  - We merged actors with movies to be able to explore how actors affect movie revenue.
+We merged actors with movies on wikipedia_movie_ID to be able to explore how actors affect movie revenue
-  - We implemented one hot encoded actors such that each actor corresponds to a column, and each row for that column is 1 if the actor played the movie.
-We also tried different thresholds for how many movies they had played for them to be included in the dataframe.

-### Spearman Correlation
-We used the Spearman correlation to test for a correlation between various attributes and revenue.
-The Spearman correlation assesses monotonic relationships.
-Here is a list of correlations within each attribute:
+### Step 2: Release Date

-- Diversity
+### Step 3: Diversity
-  - Number of ethnicities vs revenue
-  - Ethnicity score vs revenue where $ethnicity\ score = \frac{number\ of\ ethnicities}{number\ of\ actors}$
+We used $ethnicity\ score = \frac{number\ of\ ethnicities}{number\ of\ actors}$ and $female\ score = \frac{number\ of\ females}{number\ of\ actors}$ to measure the effect of diversity on revenue made.
-  - Number of female actors vs revenue
-  - Fraction of female actors vs revenue
-- Runtime
-  - Runtime vs revenue
-- Plot Summary
-  - Positive word proportion vs revenue
-  - Negative word proportion vs revenue
-  - Violent word proportion vs revenue

-### Linear Regression
-We performed linear regression to see the correlation between various attributes and revenue especially in the `cast` section.
-The higher the R-squared value, the better the dependent variable (revenue) is explained by an independent variable in a regression model.
-We included actors as (categorical) predictors and other relevant variables (budget, genre, release_date and more) which could act as confounders (addressed later) and we extracted the actors that resulted in the highest coefficients, but only for those that had p-value < 0.05.

-### Independent t-test
-When investigating each attribute, we divide the dataset into two groups to determine whether there is a statistically significant difference between the means in two unrelated groups.
-We then simulated the t-test 10 000 times to calculate the statistical power and we use bootstrap with 10 000 draws to compute the 95% CI.
-Here is a list of t-tests we perform within each attribute:
-- Diversity
-  - movies with the majority of male actors & movies with the majority of female actors
-  - movies with higher ethnicity score (> 0.5) & movies with lower ethnicity score (<= 0.5)
+### Step 4: Cast
+We used One-Hot Encoding of the actors by creating a dummy variable for each actor.
+We created a new variable for each actor, so we had to experiment with different thresholds to avoid excessively large DataFrames.
+The threshold corresponds to how many movies the actor has played.
+The DataFrame was then used in a linear regression model using the actors as categorical predictors.
+Later in the project, we want to include more predictors to reduce the chances of confounders.

-- Runtime
+### Step 5: Runtime
-  - movies with runtime <=80min & movies with runtime >80min
-  - runtime of blockbuster (revenue >= $400 million) & runtime of non-blockbuster movies
+We used runtime and box office revenue to split the DataFrames into pairwise groups.
+We performed t-tests to determine the difference in means between each pair.

-- Plot Summary
+### Step 6: Plot Summary
-  - movies with more positive plot & movies with more negative plot
-  - proportion of positive words in blockbuster plots & proportion of positive words in non-blockbuster plots
-  - proportion of negative words in blockbuster plots & proportion of negative words in non-blockbuster plots
-  - proportion of violent words in blockbuster plots & proportion of violent words in non-blockbuster plots
+We calculate the proportion of words with positive / negative / violent connotations out of all words in the movie summary.
+We use both t-tests and linear regression to measure the effect of certain words used to describe the movie.

+### Methods for the future
+We want to continue exploring the methods we have used in our initial analysis.
+However, our current analysis might fail to account for confounding variables which could have caused them to wrongly estimate the relationship we have seen so far.
+We will use pair matching of movies to control for effects of confounding variables.
+We also want to perform trend analysis to see

 ## Proposed timeline
 ```